Noah S. Sweat

 Noah S. "Soggy" Sweat Jr. (October 2, 1922 – February 23, 1996) was an American judge, law professor, and state representative in Mississippi, notable for his 1952 speech on the floor of the Mississippi state legislature concerning whiskey.
 Reportedly the speech took Sweat two and a half months to write.
-The speech is renowned for the grand rhetorical terms in which it seems to come down firmly and decisively on both sides of the question.
-The speech gave rise to the phrase "if-by-whiskey", used to illustrate such equivocation in argument.
+The speech is renowned for the grand rhetorical terms in which it seems to come down firmly and decisively on both sides of the question while taking a moderate stance.
+The speech gave rise to the phrase if-by-whiskey.

 Career

 Sweat was elected to the Mississippi House in 1947, at the age of 24.
 He served only one five-year term, at the end of which he delivered his speech.

 He subsequently pursued his career in law.
 Sweat was the founder of the Mississippi Judicial College of the University of Mississippi Law Center.
 The writer John Grisham worked as his assistant as a law student in 1980.

 According to William Safire, Sweat's nickname was derived from the phrase "sorghum top", a reference to the way in which his hair resembled a sugar cane tassel.

-He died in 1996 in Alcorn County, Mississippi after a long battle with Parkinson's disease.
+He died in 1996 in Alcorn County, Mississippi, after a long battle with Parkinson's disease.